MAGLaboratory/IoT-Supervisor/README.md

 ## Help
 Please feel free to leave a bug report or start development on your own branch.

-Other forms of communication are acceptable.
+Other forms of communication outside of github are acceptable.

 ## Version History
  * Initial Commit